chree96/ci-cd-final-project/README.md

-# CI/CD project template
+# CI/CD Template Project

-This repository contains a template useful for integrate CI/CD in a project.
-In this case the project is a simple Python app with a counter.
+This repository provides a template to integrate CI/CD into a project.
+The example project is a simple Python application that includes a counter.

+CI/CD configurations are located in:

+* `.github/` — GitHub Actions workflows
+* `.tekton/` — Tekton pipelines for use with the OpenShift platform

 ## Setup

-It's needed to run the `setup.sh` script in the `./bin` folder to install the prerequisite software.
+To install the required software and dependencies, run the `setup.sh` script located in the `bin/` directory:

 ```bash
 bash bin/setup.sh
 ```

-Then you must exit the shell and start a new one for the Python virtual environment to be activated.
+Once the script has completed, **exit the current shell** and start a new one to activate the Python virtual environment:

 ```bash
 exit
 ```

+Then reopen your terminal and navigate back to the project directory.